Specifies compiler generation of instructions to mitigate certain Spectre variant 1 security vulnerabilities.

 Microsoft Visual C++ libraries are also available in versions with Spectre mitigation.
-The Spectre-mitigated libraries for Visual Studio 2017 can be downloaded in the Visual Studio Installer.
+The Spectre-mitigated libraries for Visual Studio 2017 and later can be downloaded in the Visual Studio Installer.
 They are found in the Individual Components tab under Compilers, build tools, and runtimes, and have "Libs for Spectre" in the name.
 Both DLL and static runtime libraries with mitigation enabled are available for a subset of the Visual C++ runtimes: VC++ start-up code, vcruntime140, msvcp140, concrt140, and vcamp140.
-The DLLs are supported for application-local deployment only; the contents of the Visual C++ 2017 Runtime Libraries Redistributable have not been modified.
+The DLLs are supported for application-local deployment only; the contents of the Visual C++ 2017 and later Runtime Libraries Redistributable have not been modified.
 You can also install Spectre-mitigated libraries for MFC and ATL, found in the Individual Components tab under SDKs, libraries, and frameworks.

 If your code operates on data that crosses a trust boundary then we recommend that you use the /Qspectre option to rebuild and redeploy your code to mitigate this issue as soon as possible.
 Examples of code that operates on data that crosses a trust boundary include code that loads untrusted input that can affect execution, for example, code that makes remote procedure calls, parses untrusted input or files, or uses other local inter-process communication (IPC) interfaces.
 Standard sandboxing techniques may not be sufficient.
 You should investigate your sandboxes carefully before you decide that your code does not cross a trust boundary.